 - The provost, on behalf of the university president, will make the final decision on implementation of the new program.

 - If the provost’s recommendation is positive, the university will submit the proposal to the appropriate review committee via the online Core Curriculum Course Proposal Form

 - Area A-E changes must be reviewed and approved by the appropriate BOR Academic Advisory Committee and then the Council on General Education.
-Area F changes must be reviewed and approved by the appropriate Advisory Committee only.

 - Normally, after return acknowledgment of approval from the USG, the core curriculum change can be implemented for the requested start term, or the earliest term following approval if the requested implementation term has passed.
 (A copy of the official University System acknowledgement will be forwarded to the originating college upon receipt by the Vice Provost.)